cirrina/ctg-rnaseq/readme-sotwares-n-references.md

 Input parameters and variables are determined by:<br>

+-f --fastq_input_dir: FASTQ files are ALL expected to be supplied in the SAME directory.
+SampleSheet provides filename(s) and -f argument provides FASTQ path.

 *  `SampleSheet`: contains most required input parameters.
 *  `nextflow.config`: parameters that define the different nextflow profiles, including genome reference and container files.